Nature: Matter and energy

 Matter is defined as a substance that has mass and takes up a volume of space, while energy is a property that can make matter perform work.
-At the quantum mechanical scale of the very tiny, both matter and energy exibit the property of wave–particle duality, and they are related to each other through mass–energy equivalence.
+At the quantum mechanical scale of the very tiny, both matter and energy exhibit the property of wave–particle duality, and they are related to each other through mass–energy equivalence.
 Matter constitutes the observable universe, which is made visible by the radiation of energy waves.
 The visible components of the universe are now believed to compose only 4.9 percent of the total mass.
 The remainder is in an unknown form that is believed to consist of 26.8 percent cold dark matter and 68.3 percent dark energy.
 The exact nature of these unseen components is under intensive investigation by physicists.

 The behaviour of matter and energy throughout the observable universe appears to follow well-defined physical laws, or laws of nature, which scientists seek to understand.
 These laws have been employed to produce cosmological models that successfully explain the structure and the evolution of the universe we can observe.
 The mathematical expressions of the laws of physics employ a set of twenty physical constants that appear to be static across the observable universe.
 The values of these constants have been carefully measured, but the reason for their specific values remains a mystery.
 The anthropic principle argues that the physical constants have the observed values precisely because intelligent life is here to observe them.